-Drivers Training in OhioCompare Car Insurance Rates in 3 Easy Steps
+Drivers Training in OhioCompare Car Insurance Rates in 3 Steps

 Now that you have your temporary permit, you're ready to start gaining experience with actual behind-the-wheel practice.

-Ohio requires drivers under the age of 18 to complete at least 50 hours of driving (accompanied by a licensed adult), with 10 of those hours completed at night.
+Ohio requires drivers under 18 years old to complete at least 50 hours of driving (accompanied by a licensed adult), with 10 hours of the total completed at night.

-The 50-hour rule was created to help insure that younger teens were getting the driving experience they needed as well as developing their driving skills, all under the watchful eye of a parent, legal guardian, or certified driving instructor.
+This requirement was created to help insure younger teens were getting the driving experience they needed as well as developing their driving skills, all under the watchful eye of a parent, legal guardian, or certified driving instructor.

-When you've met these requirements, a parent or guardian must sign an affidavit (available at deputy registrar's branches) stating that you indeed have completed the hours.
+When you've met these requirements, a parent or guardian must sign an affidavit (available at all Ohio deputy registrar's branches) stating that you indeed have completed the hours.

-If you fail one of the skills tests, don't worry.
-You can try again after seven days.
+If you fail any of the skills tests, don't worry.
+You can try again after 7 days.
 You only have to take the section you failed again.
-If you fail the driving skills test four times, you'll have to wait six months, apply for a new permit packet, and start the process all over.
+If you fail the driving skills test 4 times, you'll have to wait 6 months, apply for a new permit packet, and start the process all over.